HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 ![Create a Service](../../../../images/MXServiceCreation.png)

 In the next section, you can choose from the list of **Operations** to add the WCM REST V2 endpoints.
-For a detailed description of all available endpoints, please refer to the [WCM V2 API specification](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).
+For a detailed description of all available endpoints, refer to [WCM V2 API specification](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).

 ### Testing the Service